 - Not everyone leaves the police station with a pink ALS form.
 We are not suggesting that other folks arrested for DUI/DWI leave with green or orange ALS papers.
 Not at all.
 Instead, we are telling you that some folks are not given an ALS form.
-If you took a breath test or refused a breath test, you will almost always be given an ALS form before leaving the police station.
+If you took a breath test and tested over the legal limit (.08 for persons or more for people over 21 years old and .02 for anyone under 21) or if you refused a breath/blood test, you will almost always be given an ALS form before leaving the police station.

-- This pink ALS form is most likely your temporary driver’s license if you hold a New Hampshire driver’s license.
+- This pink ALS form is most likely your temporary driver’s license if you hold a valid driver’s license either in New Hampshire or another state.
 Under New Hampshire law, as someone arrested for DWI, DUI, OUI, you have 30 days from the day of your arrest to drive if:

-- You either took or refused a breath test; or,
+- You either took a breath test and tested (or “blew over”) a .08; or,

 - You refused a blood test or urine test, and of course,